2-Argument Operators

 Notes

-The result of // is set to 0 if its absolute value is less than 1e-16.
+The result of // is set to 0 if its absolute value is smaller than 1e-16.
 This is useful as a loop exit condition in a script.

 If the threshold value for GATE is zero, it is taken to be 1e-16 (an actual gate threshold of 0 would make no sense).

-Unlike GATE, UPLIMIT and LOLIMIT do observe the signs of the arguments, -5 is lower than 3.
+Unlike GATE, UPLIMIT and LOLIMIT as well as the compare operators observe the signs of the arguments, -5 is lower than 3.

 Home, Up: Operators and Constants, Prev: 1-Argument Operators, Next: n-Argument Operators